When Gender Is Not Enough

 for the quality of their policies and positions and this includes the

-issue of gender equality
+issue of gender equality.
+How empowering have

-?
+their policies been to women (specifically, poor women)?
 It is not even an issue of whether

 Sarah Palin is pro-life or pro-choice but how, as a leader she proposes